waynegramlich/bom_manager/README.md

 * Project Designer: This person interacts with the CAD system to design a project.
 They are responsible for binding CAD names.

-* Search Integrator: This person is responsible for constructing the searches associated with each collection.
-They basically need to ensure that each CAD part has an associated search with at least one collection.
+* Search Librarian: This person is responsible for constructing the searches associated with each collection.
+This person basically need to ensure that each CAD part has an associated search with at least one collection.
+This person is responsible for coming up with naming conventions.

 In addition, there are some BOM manager integration roles that: